 Is it a matter of inviting YAFs to more committee meetings?
 (Somehow I doubt it; but go anyway.)
 Where and how do people get “inspired”?
 I could tell you my story about that, but part of it is that my story isn’t necessarily The Way To Do It.

 But maybe one quick snippet: I didn’t really have a clue as to my “cause” or “leading” (vocation was my term) until my mid-thirties; and then it took another decade-plus to feel as if I was getting on track with it; we’re talking late forties here.
-Yeah, I think I was pretty dense.
+Yeah, maybe I was pretty dense.
 And along the way I stressed about it a lot.
 But I can look back and see that God was working on this denseness.
 (Still is, one hopes.)

-So if this experience has anything to offer it is the charge to keep seeking and threshing, but Don’t Hurry Up, that is, don’t be surprised if it takes awhile; because the Spirit “is like the wind, it blows where it wants to, and you hear the sound of it, but you don’t know where it comes from or where it’s going.
+So if this experience has anything to offer it is the charge to keep seeking and threshing, but Don’t Hurry Up, that is, don’t be surprised if it takes awhile; because the Spirit and its work “is like the wind, it blows where it wants to, and you hear the sound of it, but you don’t know where it comes from or where it’s going.
 So it is with everyone who is born of the Spirit.”
 (Yeah, another Bible quote: John 3:8)

 So Christiansen is right: that one needs some working out.